• Skip to primary navigation

 An easy, simple vegetable soup recipe I picked up from my Transylvanian grandma many moons ago.
 She used to make it during the summertime from scratch of course, with the tender yellow wax beans variety she grew herself and a handful of fresh heirloom tomatoes from the garden.

-That being said, green beans, string beans, snap beans or yellow beans, whatever you have will work here!
+That being said, green beans, string beans, snap beans or flat yellow beans, whatever you have will work here!

 Romanian Green String Bean Soup Recipe with Dill and Tomatoes -Creamy, Vegan, Plant-Based